Jual6332/OOP_Library/README.md

 # Object-Oriented Approach
 This project relies heavily on encapsulation.
 Inheritance will also be present when the customer and employee classes inherit from the person class.

-# Custom Classes including their Attributes and Methods
-Book class.
+# Custom Classes: Book class.
 Attributes:
 1. Title - a string, title of the book
 2. Author - a string, author of the book